anukriti2306/anukriti2306/README.md

 - 📫 Reach me at: **anukriti2306@gmail.com**

-- ⚡One of the many obscure 'fun' facts I know.: *Octopi punch fish to keep them in line during underwater hunts. *
+- ⚡One of the many obscure 'fun' facts I know: *Octopi punch fish to keep them in line during underwater hunts.*

 ---